 Parents' guide to 30 hours of free childcare

-Self-employed parents and parents on zero-hour contracts will be eligible if they meet the average earnings threshold.
+If you are self employed or on a zero-hour contract, you will be eligible if you meet the average earnings threshold.

-Parents can still be eligible if they usually work but:
+You can still be eligible if you usually work but:

 - one or both parents are away from work on statutory sick pay